-EarthScope is a program of the National Science Foundation (NSF) that has deployed thousands of seismic, GPS, and other geophysical instruments to study the structure and evolution of the North American continent and the processes that cause earthquakes and volcanic eruptions.
+EarthScope (2012-2019) was a program of the National Science Foundation (NSF) that has deployed thousands of seismic, GPS, and other geophysical instruments to study the structure and evolution of the North American continent and the processes that cause earthquakes and volcanic eruptions.
 It involves collaboration between scientists, educators, policy makers, and the public to learn about and apply exciting scientific discoveries as they are made.

 EarthScope comprises three inter-linking components: 1) EarthScope facilities operated by the UNAVCO and IRIS consortia, 2) a research program that supports PI-led investigations, and 3) an investigator community coordinated by an academic EarthScope National Office, that actively participates in science planning, research, and facility governance.

-Our vision is to use North America as a natural laboratory to gain fundamental insight as to how the Earth operates.
+Our vision was to use North America as a natural laboratory to gain fundamental insight as to how the Earth operates.
 The complexity of Earth's geologic processes requires contributions from investigators across the earth sciences working as individuals and as members of multidisciplinary collaborative teams.

-Our goal is to enable and encourage scientists to study the Earth in creative new ways, allow innovative ideas to thrive, and ultimately provide new insights into the past, present, and future of the planet we live on.
+Our goal was to enable and encourage scientists to study the Earth in creative new ways, allow innovative ideas to thrive, and ultimately provide new insights into the past, present, and future of the planet we live on.

 Instrumentation & Data